 Saving the Bay

-As a volunteer management intern, Barnwell plans and facilitates the organization’s multiple shoreline cleanups at various locations.
-But she also gets to tap into her scientific skillset while working with aquatic exhibits and educating the public on life in the local waters at Save The Bay’s Exploration Center & Aquarium in Newport.
+As a volunteer management intern, Barnwell planned and facilitated the organization’s multiple shoreline cleanups at various locations.
+She also tapped into her scientific skillset while working with aquatic exhibits and educating the public on life in the local waters at Save The Bay’s Exploration Center & Aquarium in Newport.

 “As a marine biology student, it’s very important to me to help educate the community on their surrounding environment, and hopefully influence their decisions to make more environmentally-aware choices."

-Barnwell is taking on this leadership role as one of seven Hassenfeld Student Leadership Fellows, who are supported through a $500,000 gift from Hassenfeld Family Initiatives LLC.
+Barnwell took on this leadership role as one of seven Hassenfeld Student Leadership Fellows, who are supported through a $500,000 gift from Hassenfeld Family Initiatives LLC.